Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 UConn Schedule Analysis

-- On November 16, the Huskies picked up their signature win of the season, an 80-48 victory over the Maryland Terrapins, who are a top 50 team (No. 35), according to our computer rankings.
+- The Huskies' signature win of the season came in an 80-48 victory on November 16 against the Maryland Terrapins, who rank inside the top 50 (No. 35) in our computer rankings.

-- UConn has tied for the fifth-most Quadrant 2 wins in the nation (two).
+- The Longhorns have tied for the first-most Quadrant 3 victories in the country according to the RPI (four).

 UConn 2023-24 Best Wins